BRQL for custom fields

 Date and time functions allow you to compare dates, calculate intervals, and extract specific date components.

-Example: A dimension on the Orders table that calculates the number of days between the order Processed at date and the Fulfilled at field from the Fulfillments table.
+Example: A dimension on the Orders table that calculates the number of days between when an order was processed and fulfilled.

 DATEDIFF(DAY, [$.ProcessedAt], [$.Fulfillment.FulfilledAt])